More of the Music of John Coltrane

 We no longer believe that to be true.
 In fact we believe the opposite of that statement to be true.
 The original we had on hand — noisy but with reasonably good sound, or so we thought — was an absolute joke next to our best Hot Stamper pressings.
 Half the size, half the clarity and presence, half the life and energy, half the immediacy, half the studio space.
 It was simply not remotely competitive with the copies we now know (or at least believe, all knowledge being provisional) to have the best sound.

 Are there better originals than the ones we’ve played?
-No doubt.
+Maybe there are.
 If you want to spend your day searching for them, more power to you.
 And if you do find one that impresses you, we are happy to send you one of our Hot Copies to play against it.
 We are confident that the outcome would be clearly favorable to our pressing.
 Ten seconds of side one should be enough to convince you that our record is in an entirely different league, a league we had no idea even existed until just this year.

 By the way, the mono original we played was by far the worst sound I have ever heard for the album.
 By far.